-Therefore, if the presumption of oral tradition is true, all of the Gospel narratives could have been written independently of each other, and any one of them could have been written first, although even Christian tradition puts John last.
-Each writer, if he were not an Apostle, would certainly have had to interview the eyewitnesses and construct their accounts accordingly.
+In other words, if the presumption of oral tradition during the first century AD is true, all of the Gospel narratives could have been written independently of each other, and any one of them could have been written first, although even Christian tradition puts John last.
+Each writer, if he were not an Apostle, would certainly have had to interview the eyewitnesses and construct his account accordingly.
 Luke tells us in the first four verses of his account that he was diligent in tracing out his records to their sources.
-This would have to have included Peter (traditional source of Mark), whom all the Gospel accounts claim to have been a chief Apostle.
+This would have to have included Peter (traditional source of Mark), whom all the Gospel accounts claim was a chief Apostle.
 Nevertheless, there is no reason to believe any Gospel narrative bearing the name and written by an Apostle wouldn’t have been corroborated by several other Apostles before copied for distribution.

-Personally, I don’t hold to the oral tradition assumption (at least not in the manner that is presently assumed by many of its advocates), so I want to be upfront about that, but, even if the oral tradition is assumed to be exactly like many of its advocates perceive, why couldn’t things have occurred just as I argue above?
-Is there something in the accounts themselves that would belie my reasoning?
+Personally, I don’t hold to the oral tradition assumption, at least not in the manner that is presently assumed by many of its advocates.
+That is, oral tradition was a fact of the culture during the first century AD, but this does not mean, as is wrong assumed by many critics, that nothing was written down very early.
+So, I want to be upfront about that.
+Nevertheless, even if the oral tradition is assumed to be exactly like many of its advocates perceive (i.e. without Peter’s Gospel being a written record in Aramaic before Mark wrote it down in Greek) why couldn’t things have occurred just as I have argued above?
+Is there something in the accounts themselves that would contradict my reasoning and prove it wrong?
 If so, do you care to discuss it?